 Some people love the sing-along concept, and others hate it!
-But after three decades of steady growth sing along background music has expanded into a multi-billion dollar market world-wide, it looks this type of entertainment is here to stay.
+But after four decades of steady growth sing along background music has expanded into a multi-billion dollar market world-wide.
 But how many people are aware of the blatant con-game that has been brewing for many years about the TRUE inventor of karaoke?

-AudioSynTrac (AST) Corporation and CEO Scott Ebright was the first businessman and singer to conceive and implement the concept of letting singers perform live with music background tapes and electronic amplification equipment.
+AudioSynTrac (AST) Corporation and CEO Scott Ebright was the first businessman and singer to conceive and implement the concept of singing live over prerecorded music.
 Scott’s advertising slogan was: “A Revolutionary New Dimension In Live Entertainment”.
-He faced a hailstorm of resistance from working musicians, singers. and bands.
-In fact, a resistance movement was formed against AudioSynTrac based on the fear that this new concept would force entertainers out of an income-generating career.
-So opponents enjoyed poked fun at the notion of singing live over prerecorded background music.
-The most famous sarcasms used were when they mockingly referred to it as “canned music” or “band in a can”.
+He faced a hailstorm of resistance from working musicians, singers. and bands and especially musicians unions.
+In fact, a resistance movement was formed against AudioSynTrac based on the fear that this new concept would force live musicians out of their careers and livelihoods.
+So opponents insulted Mr. Ebright and poked fun at the notion of singing live over prerecorded background music.
+The most famous sarcasms used were when they mockingly referred to AudioSynTrac as “canned music” or “band in a can”.

 A concept born out of need